-Expats moving to Stockholm will find a stunning capital city that is sophisticated and funky, traditional and modern, and global yet undeniably Scandinavian.
-The charm of the city has no end, from the enchanting medieval streets of Gamla Stan – the old town dating back to at least 1250 – to the sleek, bright Swedish design that characterises so many apartments, stores and museums.
+Expats moving to Stockholm can look forward to an eminently modern city that is at the same time sophisticated and funky, traditional and modern, and worldly yet undeniably Scandinavian.
+Spread out over a number of picturesque islets, there's no end to Stockholm's charm: from the enchanting medieval streets of Gamla Stan – the old town dating back to at least 1250 – to the sleek, bright Swedish design that characterises so many apartments, stores and museums.

-The city rests upon fourteen islands which connect with the Stockholm archipelago and reach into the Baltic Sea.
-This unique geographical location was not only historically important as a measure of defending the city but lends a shimmering watery beauty to the "Venice of the North", as the city is often referred to.
-Expats and locals delight in and take full advantage of a city that is one-third waterways and one-third green space.
+The city rests upon 14 islands which connect with the Stockholm archipelago and reach into the Baltic Sea.
+This unique geographical location was not only historically important as a measure of defending the city, but lends a shimmering watery beauty to the "Venice of the North", as the city is often referred to.
+Expats and locals delight in and take full advantage of a city that is one third waterways and one third greenery.

-Expats working in Stockholm will find an economy that is flourishing in relation to much of the rest of Europe.
+Expats moving to Stockholm for work will discover an economy that is flourishing, with the caveat that it will certainly be feeling the effects of Covid-19 for the foreseeable future.
 The last decade has seen significant growth in many areas, including high technology, finance and entrepreneurship, and many international companies have offices here.
 Stockholm consistently finds itself high on the lists of global and European rankings of innovation and competitiveness, while also coming in near the top for the greenest and most liveable cities.

-The cost of living in Stockholm is generally considered to be high.
+The cost of living in Stockholm is undeniably high.
 The relatively high cost of housing matched with the very tricky rental market in the city can make finding a place to live difficult even for those born and raised in Stockholm.
-Finding a home in the leafy suburbs is far easier and cheaper, and with a well-planned and generally reliable transportation network, the inner city is quite accessible for those living in and around it.
+Finding a home in the leafy suburbs is far easier and cheaper, and with a well-planned and generally reliable – if a little expensive – transportation network, the inner city is quite accessible for those living in and around it.

-While long and cold winters can be a difficult adjustment for those unaccustomed to such a climate, with around just six hours of daylight in December, many remark that Stockholm adapts well to this time of year with decidedly cosy cafés and restaurants which invite one in with candles and lanterns placed by the door frames in the snow.
-The summers more than make up for winter’s difficulties, with an abundance of daylight, music festivals, the glorious midsummer holiday, and a population that revels in every chance there is to get outdoors.
+While long and cold winters can be a difficult adjustment for those unaccustomed to such a climate, many remark that Stockholm is well equipped for this time of year with decidedly cosy cafés and restaurants that invite one in with romantic lighting and toasty atmospheres.
+The winters also bring snow, which bring with it ample opportunities for snow sports such as skiing and boarding.
+On the other hand, the summers more than make up for winter’s difficulties, with an abundance of daylight, music festivals, the glorious midsummer holiday, and a population that revels in every chance there is to get outdoors.